Gold, silver, platinum prices up in Azerbaijan

 |

-The price of gold increased by 22.5 manat to slightly over 2,568 manat per ounce.
+The price of gold increased by just over two manat to slightly over 2,570 manat per ounce.

-The price of silver increased by almost 0.22 manat and amounted to nearly 30.7 manat per ounce.
+The price of silver increased by 0.11 manat and amounted to just under 30.8 manat per ounce.

-The price of platinum increased by 7.1 manat and amounted to almost 1,584 manat per ounce.
+The price of platinum increased by just over 36.4 manat and amounted to slightly over 1,620 manat per ounce.

-The price of palladium decreased by 32 manat to 3,056 manat per ounce.
+The price of palladium increased by 28.7 manat to 3,084 manat per ounce.

 Precious metals